GerHobbelt/owemdjee/README.md

   * full encode/decode support for `JPEG`,`PNG`,`BMP`,`TIFF`,`RAW`,`PNM` and `PAM` image formats
   * full encode/decode support for 1-16 bit precision images

+- **guetzli** [📁](./guetzli) [🌐](https://github.com/GerHobbelt/guetzli) -- a JPEG encoder that aims for excellent compression density at high visual quality.
+Guetzli-generated images are typically 20-30% smaller than images of equivalent quality generated by libjpeg.
+Guetzli generates only sequential (nonprogressive) JPEGs due to faster decompression speeds they offer.
 - **jbig2dec** [📁](../../thirdparty/jbig2dec) [🌐](https://github.com/GerHobbelt/jbig2dec) -- a decoder library and example utility implementing the JBIG2 bi-level image compression spec.
 Also known as ITU T.88 and ISO IEC 14492, and included by reference in Adobe's PDF version 1.4 and later.
 - **jbig2enc** [📁](./jbig2enc) [🌐](https://github.com/GerHobbelt/jbig2enc) --   an encoder for [JBIG2](fcd14492.pdf).
 JBIG2 encodes bi-level (1 bpp) images using a number of clever tricks to get better compression than G4.
 This encoder can: